ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 **14.** Then it will prompt you: `Enter file path to a wallet directory` and then select `Browse`.
 It will then pop-up a file window.
-From there, you can navigate to the following path below. **NOTE:** scroll over to see the entire file path below :
+From there, you can navigate to the following path below. **NOTE:** scroll over to see the entire file path below:

     Desktop -> fabric-samples-cp -> commercial-paper -> organization -> digibank -> identity -> user -> balaji -> wallet
+    .

 Once you have selected `wallet`, click on `select` to choose this option.
-Then it will add a wallet, called `wallet` to our `Fabric Wallets` section of the extension.
+Then it will add a wallet, called `wallet`, to our `Fabric Wallets` section of the extension.

 **15.** Once you see the wallet called `wallet` in the `Fabric Wallet` section, go ahead and right click on `wallet`.
 From there, select `Edit Wallet` and it will open a `settings.json` file with your wallet name and wallet path highlighted.
-Go ahead and **only** change the `wallet name` to `MagnetoCorpWallet`.
-Look below to see the example :
+Go ahead and **only** change the `wallet name` to `DigiBankWallet`.
+Look below to see the example:

     "name": "wallet",
     "walletPath": "/home/tecadmin/Desktop/fabric-samples-cp/commercial-paper/organization/digibank/identity/user/balaji/wallet"